The dispersion time of random walks on finite graphs: Coupling and Stochastic Domination

 For $\textbf{PtS}$ we must check that if $L \in \operatorname{Par}_v^m$, then $\textbf{PtS}(L) \in \operatorname{Seq}_v^m$, i.e. $\pts(L)$ satisfies \eqref{seqdef}.
 Recall that the $\pts$ algorithm reads the input array $L$ in sequential order and when a vertex label is seen for the first time at some position $(i,j)$ it applies the cut \& paste transform $\CP_{(i,j)}$ and the pointer moves to the next row.
 If $(i,j+1)$ is non-empty then $\CP_{(i,j)}$ pastes the remainder of row $i$ to some row $i'$ with endpoint value $L(i,j)$.
 Observe that $i'>i$ since $(i,j)$ is the first occurrence of $L(i,j)$ in sequential order.
-Thus each new vertex found w.r.t. $ <_S$ forms an endpoint as it is cut and nothing can be pasted onto that row later by the algorithm as this paste can only come from a row with smaller index.
+Thus each new vertex found w.r.t. $ <_S$ forms an endpoint as it is cut when it is first discovered and nothing else can be pasted onto that row later by the algorithm.
 This proves that $\pts(L)$ is a valid Sequential-IDLA block.

-Likewise for $\stp$ let $L \in \operatorname{Seq}_v^m$ and we shall check $\stp\left( L\right)$ satisfies \eqref{pardef}.
+Likewise for $\stp$ let $L \in \operatorname{Seq}_v^m$ and we check $\stp\left( L\right)$ satisfies \eqref{pardef}.
 Suppose when reading $L$ in parallel order $(i,j)$ is the first occurrence of $L(i,j)$, $\stp$ will apply $\CP_{(i,j)}$ and continue to read the array in parallel order.
-Position $(i,j)$ is now fixed as the end point of row $i$, i.e. no copy \& paste action will move such cell, since to paste something else onto row $i$ we would have to read vertex label $L(i,j)$ for the first time (again) later in parallel order which cannot happen.
+Position $(i,j)$ is now fixed as the end point of row $i$ as no later copy \& paste can alter this row.
+This holds since to paste something else onto row $i$ we would have to see vertex $L(i,j)$ for the first time (again) later in parallel order which cannot happen.